Trade Forex Trading

 Total= 10,000 - 200

-It's hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
-This is one of best leverage rules not to trade with more than 5:1 leverage.
+It's therefore better to use less leverage so as to cap the risks involved.
+The higher the leverage option used the higher the risks.
+This is one of best leverage rules not to trade with more than 5:1 leverage ratio.

-Best leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.
+Best leverage guidelines: It's always recommended to stay below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their account.